 a.
-Designation of a compliance officer who reports directly to the Chief Executive Officer and the Contactor's Board of Directors and compliance committee comprised of senior management who are charged with overseeing the Contractor's compliance program and compliance with the requirements of this account.
-The committee shall be accountable to the Contractor's Board of Directors.
+Designation of a compliance officer/representative who reports directly to the Chief Executive Officer and compliance committee comprised of senior management who are charged with overseeing the Contractor's compliance program and compliance with the requirements of this account.